Commensal Transient Searches with MeerKAT in Gamma-Ray Burst and Supernova Fields: Conclusion

 \section{Conclusion}

 We have conducted a commensal search on short GRB and SN fields using methodology developed in~\citet{commensal1}.
-In the 30 minute images, we found 13 sources of astrophysical origin with statistically significant variability.
-We compared these sources with the RACS and VLASS surveys as well as catalog data from the Chandra space telescope.
-12 of the 13 sources are consistent with interstellar scintillation.
-Many of them are likely AGN, but one needs better localization confirming their nature by matching the observations to optical and near-Infrared observations.
+In the 30 minute images, we found 13 sources of astrophysical origin with statistically significant variability: source 1252675, 1252803, 1260388, 1260578, 1266989, 1267266, 1267302, 1278651, 1279472, 1290071, 1305970, 1308228, and 1318936.
+We compared these sources with the RACS and VLASS surveys as well as catalog data from the \textit{Chandra} space telescope.
+All but source 1290071 are consistent with interstellar scintillation.
+Many of the sources are likely AGN, but one needs better localization confirming their nature by matching the observations to optical and near-Infrared observations.
 The variability of the remaining source could be intrinsic in nature.
 However, it could also be that the distance to the scattering screen used in calculating the expected refractive scintillation is about half of what is estimated.

-On shorter, sub-minute timescales we found one steep spectrum transient source with a duration around 8 to 16 seconds and a high degree of circular polarization in the lowest frequencies.
+On shorter, sub-minute timescales we found one possibly narrowband or steep spectrum transient source with a duration around 8 to 16 seconds and a high degree of circular polarization in the lowest frequencies.
 This source is roughly consistent with a cataloged M-dwarf star in the TESS Input Catalog \citep{2019AJ....158..138S}, but this association is difficult to confirm without a better localization.
+Since this source is likely to be a stellar flare, a dedicated follow-up campaign is not currently planned.
+However, this search does suggest that commensal searches like the current work could be a viable way of finding similar transients, especially if circular polarization is also examined.
 Finally, we place upper and lower limits on the transient rate using this survey, and find that the upper limits we place on the transient rate on longer timescales is a factor of two better than the commensal search presented in \citet{commensal1}, likely due to more time spent on target and better overall quality of the images.